-Whether you are an elite athlete or an active individual, hip pain can be a challenge to diagnose and treat.
-At KSF Orthopaedic Center, Dr. Neil Dunleavy and his team specialize in hip injury, disorders, and preservation.
-Hip conditions may arise due to aging, inflammation, repetitive use or traumatic injury.
-When left unaddressed, they may also lead to knee, ankle and low back problems.
+Whether you are an elite athlete or an active individual, hip pain can be challenging to diagnose and treat.
+At KSF Orthopaedic Center our hip doctor, Dr. David Sun, and his team specialize in hip injury, disorders, and preservation.
+These conditions may arise due to aging, inflammation, repetitive use, or traumatic injury.
+When left unaddressed, they may also lead to knee, ankle, and low back problems.

 Hip Bursitis Causes & Solutions

 Hip bursitis, also known as greater trochanteric pain syndrome (GTPS), is characterized by inflammation of the hip bursae.
-These small, fluid-filled sacs surround the hip to cushion the joint and allow it to glide smoothly.
-Bursae may become irritated and swollen with repetitive use, acute hip injuries or after surgery.
-This hip bursitis affects patients differently, and may include these symptoms:
+These small, fluid-filled sacs surround the area to cushion the joint and allow it to glide smoothly.
+Bursae may become irritated and swollen with repetitive use, acute injuries, or after surgery.
+This hip bursitis affects patients differently and may include these symptoms:

 - Generalized joint discomfort